xuzhg/MyAspNetCore/docs/Configuration/ConfigurationProvider.md

 It's a concrete class derived from `ConfigurationProvider`.
 It overrides the `Load()` method to parse the secret files in the secret directory.
 The key is the file name, the value is the file content.

+## AzureKeyVaultConfigurationProvider
+It's a concrete class derived from `ConfigurationProvider`.

 ## FileConfigurationProvider